bluelotus03/axe-hacks-2022/content/hackathon-rules/_index.md

 **To participate as a hacker, you must...**

 * Be at least 16 years old
-* Be a student at UNC Charlotte
+* Be a college student in the U.S.
 * Identify as female (cis or trans) or non-binary